-The automobile industry has been witnessing an unprecedented scale of change since 1991, when liberalization took place in India for the first time.
-The wave of globalization has directly affected the international automobile industry and the buyer behaviour in the car market, and the promotional strategies associated with it has accelerated the global reorganization of it.
-The study of buyer behaviour has assumed paramount importance in the automobile industry in general and in the car market in particular.
-It has thrown open several challenges to the car manufacturers and their dealers in formulating effective and competitive promotional strategies for growth and market acceptance.
+The automobile industry had witnessed an unprecedented scale of change since 1991, when liberalization took place in India for the first time.
+The wave of globalization has directly affected the international automobile industry and the buyer behavior in the car market.
+The promotional strategies associated with it have accelerated the global reorganization of it.
+The study of buyer behavior has assumed paramount importance in the automobile industry in general and in the car market.
+It has thrown open several challenges to the car manufacturers and its dealers in formulating effective and competitive promotional strategies for growth and market acceptance.
 It fosters the process of understanding why a customer or a buyer makes a car purchase.
-Without such an understanding, the industry will find it very difficult to respond to the needs and wants of the customers.
-It is challenging to understand how customers respond to the plethora of promotional tools used by marketers in the marketing of cars.
-If the car manufacturers and their dealers could understand these customer preferences and perceptions better than their competitors, then it is potentially a significant source of competitive advantage for the carmakers.
-Hence car makers spend considerable time, money and effort to learn consumer behaviour.
+Without such an understanding, the industry will find it very difficult to respond to the customers' needs and wants.
+It is challenging to understand how customers respond to the plethora of promotional tools used by marketers in cars' marketing.
+If the car manufacturers and their dealers could better understand these customer preferences and perceptions than their competitors, it is a potentially significant competitive advantage.
+Hence car makers spend considerable time, money, and effort to learn consumer behavior.
+We find a significant difference between developing and developed countries; young people in developed countries have less desire to purchase cars.
+Expectations of others appear an important determinant of purchase intentions, whereas income and the effective symbolic meaning of the car are less correlated with intention.The automotive industry is an important segment of the economy in any country as it links industries and services.
+It is the key driver of any growing economy and to strengthen the industry is to improve consumer insight into vehicle buying behavior.
+To understand the automotive industry in an advanced perspective, there should be particular emphasis on issues that lie at the intersection of marketing and technology, such as how, when, and why marketers should use new digital media channels and the understanding of social media marketing and consumer behavior in digital markets.
+At some point in its development, every industry can be considered a growth industry, based on its product's apparent superiority.
+But in case after case, industries have fallen under the shadow of mismanagement.
+What usually gets emphasized is selling, not marketing.

-The term buyer behaviour is defined as the behaviour that buyers display in searching for, purchasing, using, evaluating and disposing of products and services that they expect will satisfy their needs.
-Thus, buyer behaviour focuses on how individuals make decisions to spend their available resources like time, money and effort on consumption related items.
+The term buyer behavior is defined as buyers' behavior in searching for, purchasing, using, evaluating, and disposing of products and services they expect to satisfy their needs.
+Thus, buyer behavior focuses on how individuals spend their available resources like time, money, and effort on consumption related items.
+The theory of "cognitive dissonance" is of great importance in consumer behavior and marketers have lots of interest in analyzing the post-purchase behavior of consumers experienced by them in the automobile market.The effects of price, brand, and store information on buyers' perceptions of product quality and value and their willingness to buy are important factors to be considered in the automotive industry.